-We find wines from small, family-owned producers you probably haven't heard of before and bring them to you.
+We find wines from small, family-owned producers you may not have heard of before and bring them to you.
 Our focus on quality, sustainability, and equity is intentional.
-That means finding really good bottles at affordable prices from wineries only known to the locals.
+That means finding really good bottles at affordable prices from wineries known mostly only to the locals.
 We also think wines made with limited intervention in the vineyard and the cellar are just better.
 And we purposely work with producers led by women and people of color and those who support the livelihoods of their entire team.

 Take a trip with us and hear the stories and sounds of